-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 24 credit hours of the major requirements Core Curriculum Requirements:
+60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program

-Biblical and Theological Studies-18 credit hours as follows:
+- 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the major requirements

-BTS-1110 Biblical Literature and Themes

-OR BTS-1120 Encountering the Bible
+BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity

 BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+Twelve credit hours of electives in Biblical and

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours, relating to the major Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST2090 within the humanities requirement Academic writing requirement Major and concentration Requirements:
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-A minimum of 36 credit hours

-A minimum of 18 credit hours at the 2000-level or above, including 6 credit hours at the 3000-level or above

-Twelve credit hours selected from:

-PSYC-1010 Introduction to Psychology I - Foundations PSYC-1020 Introduction to Psychology II - Individuals and Interactions Plus six credit hours from:

-HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II IDS-1110 Introduction to International Development Studies

-PCTS-1110 Introduction to Peace and Conflict
+A minimum of 30 credit hours at the 2000-level or above, including 12 credit hours at the 3000-level or above Twelve credit hours from the following: ANTH-1610 Cultural Anthropology ECON-1000 Introduction to Macro-economics ECON-1010 Introduction to Micro-economics GEOG-1010 Introduction to Human Geography ENVS/GEOG-1030 Introduction to Environmental Studies HIST-1000 History of the West in Global Context I HIST-1010 History of the West in Global Context II IDS-1110 Introduction to International Development Studies PCTS-1110 Introduction to Peace and Conflict Transformation POLS-1000 Democracy and Dissent POLS-1010 Global Politics PSYC-1010 Introduction to Psychology I - Foundations PSYC-1020 Introduction to Psychology II - Individuals and Interactions SOCI-1110 Introduction to Sociology Social Science electives- 36 credit hours, including 6 credit hours in each of two subject fields

-Transformation

-POLS-1000 Democracy and Dissent

-POLS-1010 Global Politics

-SOCI-1110 Introduction to Sociology

-A concentration of 18 credit hours as follows:

-PSYC-2400 Counselling Theories

-PSYC-2410 Counselling Techniques

-PSYC/SOCI-2700 Interpersonal Communication

-PSYC-3400 Abnormal Psychology

-Six credit hours from the following:

-BTS-3370 Pastoral Care and Counselling

-PSYC-2100 Social Cognition and Influence

-PSYC-2110 Social Relationships and Behaviour

-PSYC-2200 Developmental Psychology-

-Childhood

-PSYC-2210 Developmental Psychology-

-Adolescence and Adulthood

-PSYC-2220 Developmental Psychology-

-Adulthood

-PSYC-3800 Psychology and Christianity

-Social science electives-6 credit hours

-General electives:

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of forty-two hours at the 2000-level or above.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
+This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
+The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
+The student has the option of declaring a second minor.

+6. A student must earn a minimum grade of "C" in six credit hours of introductory Social Science to declare a major in this field.

+Additional note regarding the major:

-The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of introductory Social Science to declare a major in this field.
-Additional notes regarding the major and concentration: - Social science electives include all courses that CMU offers in the fields of Anthropology, Disaster Recovery Studies, Economics, Geography, International Development Studies, History, Peace and Conflict Transformation Studies, Political Studies, Psychology, and Sociology. - 2.
-Students who choose this major and concentration must complete a practicum relevant to Counselling Studies.
-18.2.3.
-Counselling Studies, Minor within the Fouryear or the Three-year B.A.
-Requirements:
+Social Science electives include all courses that CMU offers in the fields of Anthropology, Disaster Recovery Studies, Economics, Geography, International Development Studies, History, Peace and Conflict Transformation Studies, Political Studies, Psychology, and Sociology.

+19.1.2.
+Social Science Major, Three-year B.A.